SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise4.md

   ![](Images/2query.png)

-3.In the bash console copy and paste the following CREATE TABLE commands to track statistics about clicks and impressions for each add, then press enter.
+3.In the bash console copy and paste the following CREATE TABLE commands to track statistics about clicks and impressions for each ad, then press enter.

 ```
 CREATE TABLE clicks (